russellelliott/fileupload-python/README.md

 - Link to download file
 - Date file was modified
 - File size
+If the user enters no keywords, then all the resumes will be displayed.

 ### File Display and Download via AutoIndex Source Code
 https://github.com/russellelliott/AutoIndex-File-Display-and-Download